JitenShahani/GlobalExceptionMiddleware-Demo/README.md

 Modern APIs must not only deliver results, they must fail gracefully.

-Built on **.NET 9**, this demo showcases how to implement structured and consistent error handling in ASP.NET Core using the built-in [`ProblemDetails`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.problemdetails) and [`ValidationProblemDetails`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.validationproblemdetails) types.
+Built on **.NET 9**, this demo showcases how to implement structured and consistent error handling in ASP.NET Core using the built-in [`ProblemDetails`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.problemdetails) or [`ValidationProblemDetails`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.validationproblemdetails) types.

 By combining Minimal APIs with centralized exception handlers and validation-aware responses, this project demonstrates how thoughtful design enhances both developer experience and consumer clarity.
 Whether you're building internal services or public APIs, these practices ensure failures are meaningful, traceable, and cleanly formatted.

 ## 🎯 Key Objectives

-This demo is designed to help developers:
+This demo is designed to help:

 - ✅ Understand the purpose and structure of `ProblemDetails` and `ValidationProblemDetails` responses in ASP.NET Core.
 - 🧩 Implement global exception handling using the `IExceptionHandler` interface introduced in .NET 8.